Senescence

 Senescence (/,sɪˈnɛsəns/) or biological aging is the gradual deterioration of functional characteristics in living organisms.
-The word senescence can refer to either cellular senescence or to senescence of the whole organism.
-Organismal senescence involves an increase in death rates and/or a decrease in fecundity with increasing age, at least in the latter part of an organism's life cycle.

-Senescence is the inevitable fate of almost all multicellular organisms with germ-soma separation, but it can be delayed.
-The discovery, in 1934, that calorie restriction can extend lifespan by 50% in rats, and the existence of species having negligible senescence and potentially immortal organisms such as Hydra, have motivated research into delaying senescence and thus age-related diseases.
+Whole organism senescence involves an increase in death rates or a decrease in fecundity with increasing age, at least in the later part of an organism's life cycle.
+However, the effects of senescence can be delayed.
+The 1934 discovery that calorie restriction can extend lifespans by 50% in rats, the existence of species having negligible senescence, and the existence of potentially immortal organisms such as members of the genus Hydra have motivated research into delaying senescence and thus age-related diseases.
 Rare human mutations can cause accelerated aging diseases.

 Environmental factors may affect aging – for example, overexposure to ultraviolet radiation accelerates skin aging.
 Different parts of the body may age at different rates and distinctly, including the brain, the cardiovascular system, and muscle.
 Similarly, functions may distinctly decline with aging, including movement control and memory.
 Two organisms of the same species can also age at different rates, making biological aging and chronological aging distinct concepts.

 Definition and characteristics

 Organismal senescence is the aging of whole organisms.
-Actuarial senescence can be defined as an increase in mortality and/or a decrease in fecundity with age.
+Actuarial senescence can be defined as an increase in mortality or a decrease in fecundity with age.
 The Gompertz–Makeham law of mortality says that the age-dependent component of the mortality rate increases exponentially with age.

-Aging is characterized by the declining ability to respond to stress, increased homeostatic imbalance, and increased risk of aging-associated diseases including cancer and heart disease.
+Aging is characterized by the declining ability to respond to stress, increased homeostatic imbalance, and increased risk of aging-associated diseases, including cancer and heart disease.
 Aging has been defined as "a progressive deterioration of physiological function, an intrinsic age-related process of loss of viability and increase in vulnerability."

 In 2013, a group of scientists defined nine hallmarks of aging that are common between organisms with emphasis on mammals: